 Hurricane Fiona takes aim at Canada after pounding Bermuda

-Fiona, a Category 3 hurricane, pounded Bermuda with heavy rains and winds Friday as it swept by the island on a route forecast to have it approaching northeastern Canada late in the day as a still-powerful storm.

-Authorities in Bermuda opened shelters and closed schools and offices ahead of Fiona.
-Premier David Burt sent a tweet urging residents to "take care of yourself and your family.
-Let's all remember to check on as well as look out for your seniors, family and neighbors."
+A hurricane expected to transform into a huge post-tropical storm will bring hurricane-strength wind, heavy rain and big waves to Atlantic Canada, meteorologists said Friday, warning that it has the potential to be one of the most severe storms in the country's history.

-The Canadian Hurricane Centre issued a hurricane watch over extensive coastal expanses of Nova Scotia, Prince Edward Island and Newfoundland.
-The U.S. National Hurricane Center said Fiona should reach the area as a "large and powerful post-tropical cyclone with hurricane-force winds."
+Hurricane Fiona, which had weakened a bit to a Category 3 storm, was forecast to make landfall in eastern Nova Scotia early Saturday morning, according to the Canadian Hurricane Centre, which had issued a hurricane watch over extensive coastal expanses of Nova Scotia, Prince Edward Island and Newfoundland.

+The eye of Fiona will approach Nova Scotia late Friday, and move into the Gulf St. Lawrence by Saturday, the U.S. National Hurricane Center (NHC) said in an advisory early Friday evening.
+It will reach the Labrador Sea by late Sunday.

+"Fiona is expected to be a powerful hurricane-force cyclone when it moves across Atlantic Canada," the NHC wrote, adding that some areas of Atlantic Canada could see a "dangerous storm surge."

+As of 5 p.m.
+EDT Friday, the NHC said Fiona had maximum sustained winds of 125 mph.
+It was centered about 370 miles southeast of Halifax, Nova Scotia, heading northeast at 40 mph.

+Nova Scotia, Prince Edward Island and western Newfoundland could receive 3 to 6 inches of rain from Fiona, the NHC reported.
+Labrador and eastern Quebec could get 2 to 5 inches.

-"It certainly has the potential to be one of the most severe systems to have hit eastern Canada," said Ian Hubbard, meteorologist for the Canadian Hurricane Centre in Dartmouth, Nova Scotia.
+"This is is definitely going to be one of, if not the most powerful, tropical cyclones to affect our part of the country," said Ian Hubbard, meteorologist for the Canadian Hurricane Centre in Dartmouth, Nova Scotia.
+"It's going to be definitely as severe and as bad as any I've seen."

-Hubbard said the center of the storm is expected to arrive Saturday morning sometime between 9 am and 10 am locally, but winds and rains will arrive late Friday.

 Authorities in Nova Scotia sent an emergency alert to phones warning of Fiona's arrival and urging people to say inside, avoid coastlines, charge devices and have enough supplies for at least 72 hours.
 Officials warned of prolonged power outages, wind damage to trees and structures and coastal flooding and possible road washouts.